Q: Where can I find more information about progress and expense requirements?

-Investigators who receive funding are required to submit semi-annual and final progress and financial reports to discuss their findings, methods, and - when appropriate - future directions.
+Investigators who receive funding are required to submit semi-annual and final progress and financial reports to discuss their findings, methods, and – when appropriate – future directions.
 The possibility of follow-on funding may be discussed during the subsequent conference call.
-A new LOI must be submitted for any follow-on proposal.
+A new letter of intent (LOI) must be submitted for any follow-on proposal.
+Below is additional information and report templates.

 In the interim progress report, the investigator should clearly discuss the extent to which progress has contributed to the objectives of the project, as well as positive and negative unexpected findings.
 Problems should be interpreted in relation to their probable effects on the likelihood and cost of attaining the project’s objectives.